garycarlyle/TVShow/README.md

 ## How do I compile the solution?
 * Just open the .sln with VS 2013+, right-click on the solution, click "Enable NuGet Package Restore" and run F5.
+* -Enable NuGet Package Restore has been removed from VS 2015.
+Cant find how to make it work this fork work with VS 2015.